Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Method

 \section{Method}

-In this section, we describe our methodology for assessing forest biodiversity potential using deep learning approaches.
-We explore four distinct classification methods: 2D orthophoto classification using ResNet, 3D ALS point cloud classification using PointVector \citep{deng-pointvector} and two fusion approaches that combine these modalities: confidence-based ensembling and feature-level concatenation, as illustrated in Figure~\ref{fig:method-overview}.
+In this section, we describe our methodology for assessing the forest biodiversity potential of samples, using various deep learning methods.
+We explore five distinct methods: 2D orthophoto classification using ResNet~\citep{kaiming-resnet}, 3D ALS point cloud classification using PointVector \citep{deng-pointvector} and three multimodal fusion methods that combine the 2D- and 3D modalities.
+An architectural overview of all methods are shown in Figure~\ref{fig:method-overview}.